Extensive search for missing Shepparton man Simranjeet Bhullar - Shepparton News

 ● A black viper BMX was stolen from an open garage on the Murray Valley Hwy in Cobram on Saturday.

-Police reminded people to keep the valuables secured to prevent similar "opportunistic thefts".
+Police remind people to keep their valuables secured to prevent similar "opportunistic thefts".

 ● Police officers are calling for witnesses to an alleged assault in the Woolworths car park in Cobram on Friday.